 Step 2: Find Dinner Ideas

-Start with meals you already know your family loves but if you want to add something exciting to your menu this week, flip through my seasonal cookbook to get recipe ideas.
+Start with meals you already know your family loves but if you want to add something exciting to your menu for the week week, flip through my seasonal cookbooks to get recipe ideas.

-You can also browse my 200+ dinner recipes to find meals you want to try.
+You can also browse my 200+ easy dinner recipes to find recipe to try.

 Step 3: Fill in Your Week